FAQ

 Yes.
 Art Therapy is not about making a masterpiece or beautiful work of art.
 Art Therapy is about using new tools to communicate your emotions and experiences.

 Because the experiences that bring us to seek therapy are often uncomfortable and sometimes painful, this won’t look “pretty” unless you mask it – which is what you’ve probably already been doing for a while.
+While masking can provide short-term relief, it is not a sustainable solution for long-term well-being.

 Do I have to wear shoes in your office?